 Determining the liability in a sexual harassment case can be difficult; however, there are specific guidelines in place that establish when the employer is liable.

-If the harassment was committed by a superior and tangible employment action was taken, like firing or demoting, the employer is liable.
+If the harassment was committed by a superior and tangible action was taken such as firing or demoting, the employer is liable.
 The employer is also liable if the harassment is deemed to cause a hostile work environment, which we’ll touch on in a bit.
-If the harassment was committed by a co-worker, the employer is liable if they knew about it and did nothing.
+If the harassment was committed by a coworker, the employer is liable if they knew about it and did nothing.